-This experiment is designed to show that metal cations are preferentially discharged, in relation to the position of the metal in the reactivity series.
+Use this practical to show that metal cations are preferentially discharged, in relation to the metal’s position in the reactivity series

 This experiment is best done by students working in groups of two or three.